Pranav-AJ/Word-count/README.md

 ### Step 5:
 Add the number of words using a variable
 ### Step 6:
-Arint the number of words
+Print the number of words
 ## PROGRAM:
 ```python
 '''